 Linda K. Sienkiewicz grew up south of Cleveland, Ohio, where she enjoyed sitting cross-legged on the front step, folding and stapling manila paper into books she filled with happily-ever-after stories and drawings.
 She made her own jewelry, sewed her own clothes, and painted her shoes a different color when she wanted a change.
-She painted illustrations on the dents in her first car, a ’73 Plymouth Duster, as well as expansive wall murals for friends.
-She’s painted just about everything that could be painted, and she’s still painting and creating today.
+She painted illustrations on the minor dents in her first car, a ’73 Plymouth Duster, as well as expansive wall murals for friends.

 Writing for Linda has always been a way of making sense of the world, but for nearly two years after her son died, she was unable to write.
 Remembering how proud he was of her work enabled her to start writing again with renewed passion.
 One of the messages in In the Context of Love, her debut novel, is knowing that every day is a day where bad things can happen, but we have to be open to the possibility of goodness, too.
 The inspiration for the novel, the tragedy in her personal life, and the struggle to stay positive exemplify this message.